devecchijr/apiPub/README.md

 ```

 # Now you can use the apiPub Wizard to automate API publishing

+It has the following options to facilitate the publication of APIs:

+- New APIs based on Templates.
+It's a great starting point for streamlining the process because it cuts out the manual (3 steps) process, including automating web application creation.

+- Based on a JSON sample - It automatically creates the schema (OAS) and relates it to the API for input validation (parsing).

+- Based on an IRIS Production (Interop.).
+It is possible to choose the component that will be exposed to rest/json API.

+- Api First Approach (Introspection) - Read an OAS 3.0 specification file and create the Spec of the methods, just like in the  [apiPub.samples.apiFirst](/src/apiPub/samples/apiFirst.cls) class

 If you already install **apiPub** and **swagger-ui** apps, you can open the folowing URL.

 http://localhost:52773/swagger-ui/index.html?url=http://localhost:52773/apiPub/wizard/IRISAPP/_spec